-Market instruments encompass a wide range of management transactions that rely on monetary tools to efficiently and effectively trade water uses in ways that do not affect the overall water balance of a basin.
+Market instruments encompass a wide range of management tools that rely on monetary transactions to efficiently and effectively trade water uses in ways that do not affect the overall water balance of a basin.
 The following are two hypothetical examples of water market transactions to illustrate how such instruments may be applied, if circumstances and zoning regulations are appropriate:

 Example 1: Expansion of urban groundwater use into agricultural lands, where consistent with zoning and land use planning - Net groundwater use per acre of urban land is generally similar to or lower than under agricultural land use (this accounts for the fact that wastewater is recharged to groundwater and that the largest consumptive use in urban settings is ET from green landscapes).
 A hypothetical example: lets assume that urban net groundwater use is 1.5 acre-feet per acre, whereas it is 3 acre-feet per acre on agricultural land.
 Net water use is the difference between groundwater pumping and groundwater recharge over the area in question.
 Let's further assume that an urban expansion occurs into 500 acres of agricultural land.
-Prior to the land use conversion, net water use was 3 x 500 = 1,500 acre-feet.
-After the land use conversion, net water use is 1.5 x 500 = 750 acre-feet.
-The land use conversion makes 750 acre-feet available for additional annual groundwater pumping elsewhere in the Basin.
+Prior to the land use conversion, net water use was $3 \times 500 = 1,500$ acrefeet.
+After the land use conversion, net water use is $1.5 \times 500 = 750$ acrefeet.
+The land use conversion makes 750 acrefeet available for additional annual groundwater pumping elsewhere in the Basin.

 Example 2: Expansion of urban groundwater use into natural lands, where consistent with zoning and land use planning - Net groundwater use of urban land is generally larger than under natural land use.
 A hypothetical example: urban net groundwater use is 1.5 acre-feet per acre, whereas it is 0.5 acre-feet per acre prior to the land-use conversion.
 Let's again assume that the urban expansion is 500 acres.
-Prior to the land use conversion, water use on the 500 acres was $0.5 \times 500 = 250$ acre-feet.
-After land use conversion, the net water use is $1.5 \times 500 = 750$ acre-feet.
+Prior to the land use conversion, water use on the 500 acres was 0.5 x 500 = 250 acre-feet.
+After land use conversion, the net water use is 1.5 \ 500 = 750 acre-feet.
 The land use conversion therefore requires an additional 500 acre-feet of water.